-As a result of enactment of U.S. tax reform, we have recorded a net tax benefit of \$32 million in 2017 to reflect our provisional estimate of the revaluation of deferred taxes related to our U.S. subsidiaries that file separate returns.
+As a result of enactment of U.S. tax reform, we have recorded a net tax benefit of \$132 million in 2017 to reflect our provisional estimate of the revaluation of deferred taxes.
+We also recorded tax expense of \$271 million to reflect our provisional estimate of the transition tax charge on historic foreign earnings.
+This transition tax charge is completely offset with a tax benefit from a valuation allowance release on foreign tax credits available to offset the tax.